 What you’ll need for turkey gravy (no drippings)

-- Homemade or Low-Sodium Store-bought Chicken Stock or Turkey Stock
+- Chicken Broth or Turkey Broth

-- Turkey Neck & Giblets (heart, livers — everything that comes in that little package)
+- Turkey Neck & Giblets

 - Whole Peppercorns

-- Wondra Flour
+- Wondra Flour (or all purpose flour)

 - Maple Syrup